Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ### Safe

 Like the current `slice::sort_unstable` the driftsort implementation contains significant amounts of `unsafe` for reasons of reliable code-gen, as well as run-time, compile-time, and binary-size efficiency. `slice::sort_unstable` allows for arbitrary logic in the user-defined comparison function, which may do any combination of: returning correct results, violating strict weak ordering, modify values as they are being compared via interior mutability, and/or panic.
-In combination with use of auxiliary memory an implementation can easily invoke UB, hang forever, and or return the input in a dangerous partially initialized state.
+In combination with use of auxiliary memory an implementation can easily invoke UB, hang forever, and/or return the input in a dangerous partially initialized state.
 Even implementations written using purely safe abstractions are only guaranteed to avoid direct UB, and are still susceptible to the other issues.
 More information about the different safety categories and effects, as well as comparison to C and C++ implementations can be found [here](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/sort_safety/text.md).

 The bespoke test suite involves tests that trigger all these scenarios for various types, pattern and input sizes.
 In addition, care was taken to isolate `unsafe` abstractions where possible, localize `unsafe` invariants to small scopes, with each `unsafe` block accompanied by a `SAFETY:` comment explaining the assumptions.
 In addition some components were model checked with [kani](https://github.com/model-checking/kani), checking the full gamut of possible comparison result and input combinations.
 The implementations have also been fuzzed with libfuzzer and AFL, however the employed harnesses did assume simple comparisons.
 In addition the test suite is also run with [miri](https://github.com/rust-lang/miri) both under Stacked borrows and Tree borrows.